Dr. David G. LoConto

 Teaching

 Most of the courses I teach now fall into two broad categories: (1) popular culture; and (2) social theory.
 In the classroom I like to see students integrate and synthesize ideas and apply them to the real world.
 I provide information on how popular culture and activism work together to try to make the world a better place.
+It is relatively easy to connect social issues addressed in popular culture to what is occurring both locally and globally.

 Research